-AmeriCorps is a national service program that coordinates volunteer efforts at the local, state, and national level within the United States.
-Three main programs comprise AmeriCorps: AmeriCorps State and National, AmeriCorps VISTA, and AmeriCorps NCCC (National Civilian Community Corps).
-Volunteers engage in activities ranging from tutoring disadvantaged youth to cleaning parks
+AmeriCorps is a national service program that coordinates volunteering at the local, state, and national level within the United States.
+Three main programs fall under AmeriCorps: AmeriCorps State and National, AmeriCorps VISTA, and AmeriCorps NCCC (National Civilian Community Corps).
+Volunteers engage in activities ranging from tutoring disadvantaged youth to cleaning parks.

-Volunteers are eligible to receive an education stipend of up to $5,350 after a year of service, which can be used to pay for college or graduate school, or to pay off student loans.
-AmeriCorps participants are also eligible to receive a stipend for housing, childcare, and living expenses, though typically this stipend amounts to far less than a regular full-time salary.
-Since AmeriCorps puts you in touch with organizations making a difference in your community, service can become a valuable networking tool and can also be an impressive addition to your resume or graduate school applications.
+Volunteers are eligible to receive an education stipend up to $5,350 after one year of service, which can be used to pay for college, graduate school, or student loan debt.
+AmeriCorps participants are also eligible to receive a stipend for housing, childcare, and living expenses.
+Typically this stipend amounts to far less than a regular, full-time salary.
+Since AmeriCorps puts you in touch with organizations who make a difference in your community, service can become a valuable networking tool and an impressive addition to your resume or graduate school applications.

 The Peace Corps coordinates service projects in 74 countries in Africa, Asia, Latin America, Europe, and the Middle East.
-Peace Corps volunteers get a chance to see the world, to make a substantial difference in the communities in which they’re placed, and to experience life abroad.
-Volunteers are also able to defer student loan payments, have part of their Perkins Loan balance canceled, and receive a living allowance that will enable them to live reasonably comfortably in the community in which they’re placed.
+Peace Corps volunteers get a chance to see the world, make a substantial difference in their assigned communities, and experience life abroad.
+Volunteers are also able to defer student loan payments, have part of their Perkins Loan balance canceled, and receive a living allowance that will enable them to live comfortable in their assigned community.
 Service commitments in the Peace Corps typically last 27 months.

 Kicking yourself for not studying abroad while you were in college?
 It may be too late to participate in a study abroad program as part of your bachelor’s degree, but you can still live and work abroad temporarily while making a difference in the lives of others.
 One of the best options for doing this is to teach English abroad.

-Programs exist in many countries and have a variety of requirements, qualifications, and pay scales.
-While some programs, especially high-paying ones in Europe, will require a graduate degree or certificate in teaching English as a second language, others desire only English proficiency and a bachelor’s degree.
-Most will require some up-front fee to arrange your placement with a school and your certification to work in that country, though in some cases it may be possible to be hired directly by a school.
-Some programs will also provide training, housing, airfare, or more, and depending on the cost of living in the country and your level of qualification to teach, you may take home a considerable salary, as well.
-For the most part, teachers abroad who are hired through reputable channels will take home enough to live comfortably in the country for the time they are there.
+English as a Second Language programs exist in many countries and vary in requirements, qualifications, and pay scales.
+Some high-paying programs in Europe will require a graduate degree or certificate in ESL while other programs may only request English proficiency and a bachelor’s degree.
+Programs may require starting fees to arrange placement with a school and for certification.
+It is also possible to be directly hired by a school.
+Certain programs offer training, housing, airfare, and then some, depending on the country’s living costs and your teaching qualifications.
+You may have the opportunity to bring home a considerable salary as well.
+Generally those hired through reputable channels will take home enough to live comfortably in the country for the duration of their employment.

 Teaching in America

-If you’ve decided you want to teach, but you don’t want to teach abroad, you may want to look into one of a number of teaching programs that exist locally.
-Students who have earned a bachelor’s degree or higher but who have not completed an education degree or teaching certificate program can participate in a teacher training program as an alternative route to teacher certification, and also as a way to make a difference in a disadvantaged community.
+If you would rather teach without going abroad, consider looking into local teaching programs.
+Students who earned a bachelor’s degree or higher education but have no completed an education degree or teaching certificate can participate in teacher training programs as alternative routes for certification.
+This is a good way to serve disadvantaged communities.